C S 462

 Learning Outcome

 Students will interact with peers in meaningful discussion, lead discussions in peer groups, prepare written reports, and make oral presentations.
+This advances the Character Building aim by requiring students to practice "honesty" in their reporting and "responsibility" in communicating technical truths to their colleagues.

 Title